 EKG - (Electrocardiography) is the recording of the electrical activity of the heart.

-For patients having more impermanent symptoms, lasting only for a short period of time, a Cardiac Event Monitor which can be worn for a month or more can be used.
-The Holter monitor records electrical signals from the heart via a series of electrodes attached to the chest.
+For patients having more impermanent symptoms, lasting only for a short period, a Cardiac Event Monitor can be used, which can be worn for a month or more.
+The Holter monitor records electrical signals from the heart via electrodes attached to the chest.
 Electrodes are placed over bones to minimize artifacts from muscular activity.
-These electrodes are connected to a small piece of equipment that is attached to the patient's belt or hung around the neck, and is responsible for keeping a log of the heart's electrical activity throughout the recording period.
+These electrodes are connected to a small piece of equipment attached to the patient's belt or hung around the neck and are responsible for keeping a log of the heart's electrical activity throughout the recording period.

 Pacemaker - (or artificial pacemaker, so as not to be confused with the heart's natural pacemaker) is a medical device that uses electrical impulses, delivered by electrodes contracting the heart muscles, to regulate the beating of the heart.
-The primary purpose of a pacemaker is to maintain an adequate heart rate, either because the heart's natural pacemaker is not fast enough, or there is a block in the heart's electrical conduction system.
+The primary purpose of a pacemaker is to maintain an adequate heart rate, either because the heart's natural pacemaker is not fast enough, or because there is a block in the heart's electrical conduction system.
 Modern pacemakers are externally programmable and allow the cardiologist to select the optimum pacing modes for individual patients.

 Cardiac Ablation - is an invasive procedure used to remove or terminate a faulty electrical pathway from sections of the hearts of those who are prone to developing cardiac arrhythmias such as atrial fibrillation, atrial flutter, supraventricular tachycardias (SVT) and Wolff-Parkinson-White syndrome.

-Abdominal Aortic Anuerysm Screening -
+Abdominal Aortic Aneurysm Screening

 Vein Ablation Procedure - If the valves leak, blood pools in leg veins which can become enlarged or varicose.
 Endovenous ablation is an image-guided, minimally invasive treatment for varicose veins.
 We use radiofrequency to cauterize (burn) and close the varicose veins.